mmakarova/StyleMigrating/readme.md

 [View and change CSS](https://developer.chrome.com/docs/devtools/css/)<br/>
 [How to implement CSS-related solutions for DevExpress components](https://supportcenter.devexpress.com/internal/ticket/details/T632424)

- Also, feel free to write to our [Support Center](http://devexpress.com/support/center).
+ Feel free to write to our [Support Center](http://devexpress.com/support/center).
 We are ready to research your specific case.

 ## Most general requests based on users' requests